Visiting Göbekli Tepe, Turkey: What I Wish I Knew Before I Went

 Göbekli Tepe, an ancient archaeological site with stone structures, partially covered by a modern protective canopy, features a walkway for visitors to explore what some believe is the oldest temple in the world.

 At the heart of Göbeklitepe lies the Main Enclosure, often referred to as the “temenos.”
-This circular structure is a breathtaking sight, characterized by T-shaped limestone pillars that soar high, some reaching up to 5.5 meters.
-The largest of these megaliths, which weigh several tons, is an awe-inspiring feat of engineering that says a lot about the organizational abilities of the people who built it.
+This circular structure is a striking sight, characterized by T-shaped limestone pillars that soar to heights of up to 5.5 meters.
+The largest of these megaliths, which weigh several tons, is an awe-inspiring feat of engineering that speaks volumes about the organizational abilities of the people who built it.

 The pillar carvings feature abstract symbols, animals such as snakes, foxes, and birds, indicating the deep spiritual beliefs of a society in tune with nature.
 Standing inside the enclosure, you can’t help but feel connected to ancient rituals that likely took place there.